tsiger/widgetizer-docs/core-themes.md

 ## 1. Overview

 Themes are structured directories that define the layout, styles, and functionality of the application.
+In packaged Electron builds, the themes directory is bundled under `app.asar.unpacked/themes/`.
 Each theme contains:

 - `theme.json`: Theme metadata and configuration.
 - `screenshot.png`: A 1280x720 preview image of the theme, displayed on the card in the Themes UI.